 So, what is it about the spritz that has resonated with consumers?
 The healthy mind-set plays a key role here, in particular amongst Gen Z guests.
 Those guests are seeking a ‘light’, low calorie option, that can be considered more ‘natural’ as opposed to drinks containing more artificial ingredients and luckily for the spritz, it fits into this requirement perfectly.

 We’ve also noticed that consumers are drawn to the cultural aspect of spritz cocktails.
 It adds to the overall experience of the drink.
 In fact, CGA data reports that 78% of consumers would choose a spritz serve at least occasionally.
 The spritz is generally a longer drink, meaning that less alcohol is consumed over a greater period of time, adding to the narrative of guests ordering less, yet more premium drinks.
-Therefore, it’s an essential must-have item on your menu.

 Key Takeaways